-Following the ratio of the above referred decisions of the Hon'ble Tribunal and going by the facts of the case, the activity of construction service provided by the noticee falls under construction of complex service in terms of Section 65(105)(zzzh) read with Section 65(30a) and Section 65(91a) of the Finance Act, 1994 during the period from 01.04.2006 to 31.05.2007 and under clause (c) of the explanation of works contract service in terms of Section 65(105)(zzzza) of the Finance Act, 1994 during the period from 01.06.2007 to 31.12.2010.
+Following the ratio of the above referred decisions of the Hon'ble Tribunal and going by the facts of the case, the activity of construction service provided by the noticee clearly falls under clause (c) of the explanation of works contract service in terms of Section 65(105)(zzzza) of the Finance Act, 1994.
 Thus, the contention of the noticee in this regard is not acceptable.

 It is further contended by the noticee that the benefit of payment of tax under composition scheme should be extended to them under the Works Contract (Composition Scheme for payment of Service Tax) Rules, 2007.
-The Service Tax paid by the noticee under construction of complex service for the provision of services pertaining to impugned projects prior to 01.06.2007 should be considered as payment of Service Tax.
+The service tax paid by the noticee under construction of complex service for the provision of services pertaining to impugned project prior to 01.06.2007 should be considered as payment of service tax.
 Before going into the merits of the contention, it would be pertinent to look into the relevant statutory provisions of the Act, which are as follows:

-Rule 3 of the Works Contract (Composition Scheme for payment of Service Tax) Rules, 2007:
+Rule 3 of the Works Contract (Composition Scheme for payment of Service Tax)